I often like to joke that salt cod runs through my veins, but the reality is that I actually don’t make fish at home all that often.

 These tasty little fresh salmon cakes have me changing my tune, though.
 They're made with fresh sockeye salmon, one of my favourite options for fresh, sustainable fish.

 Unlike Atlantic salmon, which is usually farmed and available pretty much year-round, fresh sockeye is caught wild and is available for a limited time only - usually between May and mid-September - and is very much worth the hassle of hunting it down.

-Thankfully, it’s actually pretty easy to pick up fresh sockeye.
+Thankfully, it’s actually pretty easy to pick up fresh sockeye if you don't do it on a major holiday.
 I just like to live on the edge, I guess.

-I still love Atlantic salmon and that rich buttery thing it has going on, but sockeye has a leaner, meatier texture that makes it perfect for recipes like salmon burgers or kebabs.
+Sockeye, on the other hand, has a leaner, meatier texture and more pronounced flavour that makes it perfect for recipes like salmon burgers or fish kebabs.
 Not to mention that its intense coral-pink colour looks amazing, no matter how you choose to prepare it.

-I chose to go with small two-bite patties that could be served on a bed of tender lettuce for a simple, fresh hot-weather lunch.
+I chose to shape the mixture into smaller two-bite patties, so that I could serve them on a bed of tender lettuce for a simple, fresh hot-weather lunch.
 However, they’re pretty dang amazing made into full-sized patties and nestled into challah buns for a gourmet salmon burger.

 One thing’s for sure, though… one bite and you’ll be (wait for it…) hooked.
 Ba-dum-ching.